By Damian David Nov 23, 2022

 Web 3.0 as a term was coined by Ethereum Co-founder and Polkadot's creator Gavin Wood in 2014.
 It was further popularized in 2021 during one of the big waves of cryptocurrency and it has since then garnered a massive hype around its concept.

--Web 3.0 is an idea of a remodeled internet, made up of blockchain technology, the cryptocurrency market, decentralization, and metaverse technology.
+● Web 3.0 is an idea of a remodelled internet, made up of blockchain technology, the cryptocurrency market, decentralization, and metaverse technology.

--Elon Musk and Jack Dorsey described The Web 3.0 as a buzzword for marketing purposes, one of the many criticisms that suggest Web 3.0 is possibly a myth — but is it?
+● Elon Musk and Jack Dorsey described Web 3.0 as a buzzword for marketing purposes, one of the many criticisms that suggest Web 3.0 is possibly a myth — but is it?

-An arguably best way to get started on comprehending the whole idea behind the concept surrounding web 3.0 is to learn about its predecessors which are the Web 1.0 and Web 2.0 respectively.
+An arguably best way to get started on comprehending the whole idea behind the concept surrounding Web 3.0 is to learn about its predecessors which are Web 1.0 and Web 2.0 respectively.

-Informational contents on the Web 1.0 were made and uploaded by a few selected people.
-Even worse, fewer people could access it as very few had the privilege to use a computer at that time and the few that did found it hard to find information using the Web 1.0
+Informational content on Web 1.0 was made and uploaded by a few selected people.
+Even worse, fewer people could access it as very few had the privilege to use a computer at that time and the few that did found it hard to find information using Web 1.0

-In October 5-7 2004, the first web 2.0 conference was held at the Hotel Nikko in San Francisco by Tim O'Reilly.
+On October 5-7 2004, the first Web 2.0 conference was held at the Hotel Nikko in San Francisco by Tim O'Reilly.
 Tim O'Relly founder of O'Reilly Media is credited with popularizing the term "Web 2.0", a term that was coined in 1999 by Darcy DiNucci.
-In the conference they explained the dynamic nature of the web 2.0 because it allowed for a two-way interface which is the consumer-based content and the producer-based content which were provided on pages that were interactive and adequately immersive.
+At the conference, they explained the dynamic nature of Web 2.0 because it allowed for a two-way interface which is the consumer-based content and the producer-based content which were provided on pages that were interactive and adequately immersive.

 There is also the issue of privacy, your personal data can be used or tapped from by sources with or without your permission and this triggers a domino effect all the way down to the issue of security because this data can be used for ulterior motives against you.

-So the general concept around the web 3.0 revolves around totally shifting ownership from the few centralized giants on web 2.0 to everyone on web 2.0 instead, thus allowing for a decentralized world wide web where there are no terms and conditions of any sort and your personal data is managed by you alone.
+So the general concept around Web 3.0 revolves around totally shifting ownership from the few centralized giants on Web 2.0 to everyone on Web 2.0 instead, thus allowing for a decentralized world wide web where there are no terms and conditions of any sort and your personal data is managed by you alone.

-This type of the internet is predicted to be hyper immersive and super advanced in its functionalities, it will also allow for a no-censorship ecosystem of internet users that are controlled by democratic processes void of a central authority.
+This type of internet is predicted to be hyper-immersive and super advanced in its functionalities, it will also allow for a no-censorship ecosystem of internet users that are controlled by democratic processes void of a central authority.

-Decentralization: For the web 3.0. to confer all authority to the users of the internet it inevitably has to make use of a decentralized mode of operation and governance.
-Web 3.0 will provide a virtual landscape owned by everyone, there won't be third-parties or intermediaries, all operations will be custodial only to its users.
+Decentralization: For Web 3.0. to confer all authority to the users of the internet it inevitably has to make use of a decentralized mode of operation and governance.
+Web 3.0 will provide a virtual landscape owned by everyone, there won't be third parties or intermediaries, and all operations will be custodial only to its users.

 Censorship-free digital ecosystem: Web 3.0 will allow ultimate virtual freedom, a decentralized digital environment means there isn't a central authority to pull the strings, everyone is in charge and so in essence, nobody has rights to another's persons content and this ultimately means no content regulation and censorship.

-Cryptocurrency-integrated: Cryptocurrency is taking the authority from centralized banks just like Web 3.0 is taking the authority from giant Web 2.0 platforms.
-This makes cryptocurrency a very facilitating factor in the development and growth of the web 3.0 as where decentralized internet exists is only right for decentralized finance to exist as well.
+Cryptocurrency-integrated: Cryptocurrency is taking authority from centralized banks just like Web 3.0 is taking authority from giant Web 2.0 platforms.
+This makes cryptocurrency a very facilitating factor in the development and growth of Web 3.0 as where decentralized internet exists is only right for decentralized finance to exist as well.

 Blockchain Technology: A blockchain is built and maintained and owned by a group of nodes that shares data about the blockchain in the form of a distributed ledger.
-This is kind of what the web 3.0 will eventually become so the blockchain technology has also been cited as an example of the web 3.0 technology.
+This is kind of what Web 3.0 will eventually become so blockchain technology has also been cited as an example of Web 3.0 technology.

 Non-Fungible Tokens (NFTs): Non-Fungible Tokens (NFTs) are digital assets that are bought and owned without a third-party involvement and as such, it has been cited as an example of the web 3.0 technology.

 Decentralized Autonomous Organizations (DAOs): DAOs are community-led smart contract-maintained identities in the cryptocurrency market.
-There is no central authority in an DAO, consensus is always reached by the involvement of every participant and that is why it has been cited as an example of the Web 3.0.
+There is no central authority in a DAO, the consensus is always reached by the involvement of every participant and that is why it has been cited as an example of Web 3.0.

-Metaverse: The Metaverse is an abstract version of the internet that is envisioned to improve immersiveness and hyper interactivity between members of the internet by replacing the real world with a virtual one.
+Metaverse: The Metaverse is an abstract version of the internet that is envisioned to improve immersive and hyper-interactivity between members of the internet by replacing the real world with a virtual one.
 Kind of what Web 3.0 is loosely about.

-Artificial Intelligence (AI): Apple's Siri, Samsung's Bixby, Microsoft's Cortana, and OpenAI's CHAT-GPT have been described as an example of a Web 3.0 applications.
-Their enhanced machine learning (ML) modules have made them an example of what the web 3.0 will posses.
+Artificial Intelligence (AI): Apple's Siri, Samsung's Bixby, Microsoft's Cortana, and OpenAI's CHAT-GPT have been described as an example of Web 3.0 applications.
+Their enhanced machine learning (ML) modules have made them an example of what Web 3.0 will possess.

 It is honestly hard to say it'll be safe and there are tangible reasons for it.
-For example, it is assumed that the web 3.0 will be controlled more by its users and it'll even be a no-censorship virtual landscape.
+For example, it is assumed that Web 3.0 will be controlled more by its users and it'll even be a no-censorship virtual landscape.

 This means that all and every content will be allowed, and this will be dangerous per-say because now all types of content regardless of its intent will get all the airing and audience it needs.

 But then taking into consideration the issue of privacy and protecting your personal data.
-The web 3.0 is the safest web in that regard because now no big company or corporation will be able to buy and use your data without your direct permission.
+Web 3.0 is the safest web in that regard because now no big company or corporation will be able to buy and use your data without your direct permission.

 Evolution is inevitable and there has been no recorded case of an evolved technology that wasn't generally accepted and adopted and it's for a reason; evolution always comes with better quality, better experiences and bigger opportunities so Web 3.0 is definitely something to look up to.